 When I'm part of a group — or by myself, for that matter — and presumably listning to someone speak, I'll stare at my nails, gaze out a window or maybe just quietly fidget.
 Although I believe I am listning, my mind is elswhere.
 I've noticed, though, that I'm not the only one.
 And I've wondered, "Why is it so hard to listen when others are talking?"

-UNEXPECTED LIVES, told from a mother's perspective, is the story of how one family confronts cancer in its only children: Valerie, diagnosed when she was three, and, yearls later, Stacy, diagnosed at twenty-five.
+WHY US?
+One Mother's Story, told from a mother's perspective, is the story of how one family confronts cancer in its only children: Valerie, diagnosed when she was three, and, yearls later, Stacy, diagnosed at twenty-five.
 By revealing central aspects of the struggles to overcome the children's illnesses, the author uncovers her family's will to live fully and enthusiastically.
 Hovering over all, however, is a dark cloud of uncertainty as ordinary people are faced with extraordinary illness.

 MEANWHILE, I KEEP DANCING: MOTHERS OF CHILDREN WITH EXTRAORDINARY NEEDS